tensorpack/tensorpack/README.md

 + Provide callbacks to control training behavior (as in [Keras](http://keras.io)).
 + Use `Dataflow` to gain fine-grained control on data preprocessing.
 + Automatically use the Queue operator in tensorflow to speed up input.
-+ Training and testing graph are modeled together, automatically.
++ Training and testing graph are modeled together.
 Just need to follow the conventions to setup stuffs.
++ Use tensorboard easily.